Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated all flavors for fluid typography (basically only `default` and `dark` actually use it for now).
 - Updated `core` module documentation and customization documentation to explain fluid typography.
 - Fixed the `header` element bug that didn't allow them to work well with the `.row` class for responsive layouts.
 They should now display as expected.
+- Disabled fluid typography by default, it needs more testing and the `14px` font in smaller screens doesn't sit well with me.
+The feature is still there for those who want it.